artefactual/atom-docs/user-manual/administer/settings.rst

 --------------------

-:term:`Administrators <administrator>` can configure default sort order for the browse display as either "alphabetic", "last updated," or "identifier" for logged-in users.
+:term:`Administrators <administrator>` can configure default sort order for the browse display as either "alphabetic,"" "last updated," "identifier," or "reference code" for logged-in users.
 "Last updated" will display records most recently added or edited at the top of the results, allowing users to explore what has changed.
+"Reference code" refers to the full inherited reference code, while "Identifier" refers to the individual identifier of each record.

 By default, the sort order is set to "Last updated" for authenticated users.
 However, users have the option to reorder the page while browsing via the :ref:`sort button <recurring-sort-button>` located at the top of most browse pages.

 .. seealso::